 Interaction between Food and Vol

-Taking Vol with food does not cause any problems.
+Taking Vol with food is safe.

 Interaction between Alcohol and Vol